 Josh Moss teaches rabbinics at American Hebrew Academy, a Jewish boarding school in Greensboro, North Carolina.
 He received his PhD in Midrash from Hebrew Union College–Jewish Institute of Religion in Cincinnati, and his dissertation, Midrash and Legend, was published by Gorgias Press.
 Moss was the founding director of the Cincinnati Klezmer Project.

-Lillian Rappaport lives with her family in Harrisburg, Pennsylvania, where she serves as educational director of Temple Ohev Sholom and as Jewish education director at the Jewish Federation of Greater Harrisburg.
-She majored in French and Spanish and minored in Hebrew at the University of Pittsburgh and holds an MA in education from New York University and an MA in religious education from Hebrew Union College-Jewish Institute of Religion.
-In 2010 she received an honorary doctorate from Hebrew Union College-Jewish Institute of Religion.
+Lillian Rappaport serves as educational director of Temple Ohev Sholom in Harrisburg, Pennsylvania, and as Jewish education director at the Jewish Federation of Greater Harrisburg.
+She holds a master's in education from New York University and a master's in religious education from Hebrew Union College-Jewish Institute of Religion.

 Barbara Ellison Rosenblit directs the mentoring program and teaches humanities and Jewish studies at The Weber School in Atlanta.
 She studied at Brandeis, Columbia, and Emory universities and has wide-ranging interests, which makes her an unrepentant advocate of interdisciplinary curricula.
 In 2004 Barbara received a Covenant Award, which honors outstanding Jewish educators.

 Maeera Shreiber is associate professor of English and director of the religious studies program at the University of Utah.
-She is the author of Singing in a Strange Land: Jewish American Poetry and Poetics, which was the recipient of the Association for Jewish Studies’s 2011 Jordan Schnitzer Book Award honorable mention in Jewish Literature and Linguistics.
-She has also published numerous journal articles on poetry, religion, and Jewish thought.
+She is the author of Singing in a Strange Land: Jewish American Poetry and Poetics, and she has also published numerous journal articles on poetry, religion, and Jewish thought.

 Corinne Skott is an English teacher at The Weber School, teaching courses including grammar, composition, American literature, British literature, feminist perspectives in literature and film, and world literature.
 She graduated from the University of Georgia with high honors and received a master’s in English from the University of New Orleans.

 Sharon Tash is the curriculum specialist at Temple Beth Ami in Rockville, Maryland.
-She holds a BA in English and history from the University of Maryland, College Park and an MA in history from Columbia University, and was a doctoral student in Jewish history at the Hebrew University of Jerusalem and the University of Maryland.
-She worked as an historian on the ID Card Project at the U.S. Holocaust Memorial Museum and taught in the Jewish History Department in the upper school at the Charles E. Smith Jewish Day School in Rockville.
+Previously, she worked as an historian on the ID Card Project at the U.S. Holocaust Memorial Museum and as a history teacher at the Charles E. Smith Jewish Day School in Rockville.